Key Takeaways

 Can I put a snake plant in a room with no windows?

-Can a snake plant survive without sunlight?
+Can a snake plant survive without sunlight/dark room?